WISDOM FOR LIVING DAILY DEVOTIONAL

 Significantly, the Bible says, “Then the people rejoiced, for they had offered willingly, because with a loyal heart they had offered willingly to the LORD; and King David also rejoiced greatly” (verse 9 New King James Version).
 This is what I call joyful giving.

 If these Israelites gave freely and wholeheartedly to the LORD in the Old Testament and they rejoiced greatly, Christians should not do anything less in this dispensation of grace.
-That’s why Paul said, “You must each make up your own mind as to how much you should give.
-Don’t give reluctantly or in response to pressure.
-For God loves the person who gives cheerfully” (2 Corinthians 9:7 New Living Translation).
+That’s why Paul said, “Everyone must make up his own mind as to how much he should give.
+Don’t force anyone to give more than he really wants to, for cheerful givers are the ones God prizes” (2 Corinthians 9:7 The Living Bible).

 In order to give joyfully, observe the following: